steventian1101/world-clock-extension/README.md

   283 cities).
 Click a result, then click `+` to add it as a new clock.
 - Click `+` without selecting anything to add a **Local Time** clock.
 - Adjust an existing clock with its Country / City dropdowns.
+- Drag the handle (⤢) on a card's left edge to reorder clocks.
 - Click `×` on a card to remove it.
-- Click **Save** at the bottom to persist all clocks and preferences.
+- Click **Save** (header) to persist all clocks and preferences.
 - Pin button (📌) keeps the panel re-opening on toolbar click.
 Unpinning makes the panel ephemeral.
+- Open **Settings** (⚙) to change typography, date format, mascot model/color, or the time-of-day dot color zones.

 ## Project layout